How to Store Leafy Greens

 - After this first rinse, the bowl will be filled with dirty water and the strainer will have the wet greens in it.
 Dump the dirty water, and repeat the process.

-You’ll need to do this a few times, and you’re done when the water in the bowl is no longer dirty.
+You’ll need to do this a few times.
+You’ll know you’re done when the water in the bowl is no longer dirty.
 At this point, you can dry the greens in the salad spinner.

 Store